Mata (2006 film): Critical reception

-It got favorable reviews from both fans and critics alike.
+A critic from Chitraloka.com wrote, "The beauty of this film Mata is the fantastic selection of artistes.
+All of them have given the perfect timing required for this hilarious film with undercurrents".
 Deccan Herald wrote "The movie is hilarious, yet puts across its message effortlessly.
 The film could have been shortened a bit though".

 In 2022, a critic from News18 wrote that the movie was like a true vision of unrighteousness happening in a monastery and praised Jaggesh's performance.

 Controversy

 This movie took on a controversial color when Jaggesh was presented with the Karnataka State Film Award for Best Supporting Actor.
 Jaggesh publicly expressed his disappointment that he was chosen for the award for best supporting actor despite playing the lead role and decided to reject the state award.